Why did Hudson Boosters implement this program?

 Are coaches exempt from this program?

-One head coach and one assistant coach are exempt from the volunteer hour requirement.
+Up to 4 coaches (or 3 coaches + a team manager) are exempt from the volunteer hour requirement.
 If you have one of these responsibilities assigned to you, your hours will be eliminated in the system.
+You must be a registered coach to receive this waiver.

 Are Booster club members exempt from this program?